-Interest on the topic of Funding Valuation Adjustment (FVA) was renewed, particularly in light of the JPMorgan’s Q4 2013 earnings report on January 14th 2014, which for the first time included FVA.
+Interest on the topic of Funding Valuation Adjustment (FVA) was renewed, particularly in light of the JPMorgan’s Q4 2013 earnings report, which for the first time included FVA.

 An ongoing industry debate centres on whether traders include FVA in price and pass it to the counterparty or whether it should be absorbed by the bank.
 To avoid considerable FVA costs, banks must attempt to reduce their borrowing rate, in addition to choosing trades that minimise funding costs.
 In any case, it is imperative to have a margin profitability calculator which compares trade P&L (quoted price after subtraction of risk-neutral price and bilateral CVA) with FA and other incurred costs, including regulatory capital charges.
 Following this analysis, only then can a decision to execute any particular trade be made.

 Recommended Whitepapers and Articles

 A First View on the New CVA Risk Capital Charge